darbinreyes/subparprogrammer/dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 Little k becomes capital k [ k := K ], and since capital k was at least 1 [  K >= 1 ] to start with, here we have the initial condition for the repetition that little k is at least 1 [  k >=1 ].

----

-//

-My comment: notice that there is no precondition for the initialization, since it is the first statement in the program.

-//

----

 Then we get the repetition, “do”, our previous guard, k at least 2 [ k >= 2 ], arrow, and at that moment we can assert the invariant P, that was that k was at least 1 [  k >= 1 ], also the guard B, that k is a least 2 [ k >= 2 ], so at that place we can assert that k is at least 2 [ k >= 2].

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=14m38s)

----

-//

-My comment: I'm a bit confused here but I think I can reconstruct was he meant .

-We start with:
-k ≥ 1

-After the guard of the repetition, recall our general rule for the repetition, that we assert the invariant P and the guard, which can be simplified by the equivalence:

-k ≥ 1 ∧ k ≥ 2

-= { }

-k ≥ 2 // "at that place we can assert that k is at least 2"

-This is the precondition for the repeatable statement.

-//

----

 Now obviously the precondition k at least 2 [ k >= 2 ] guarantees that after the decrease k becomes k-1 [ k := k - 1 ], k is at least 1 [ k >= 1 ].
 So we see that the repeatable statement k becomes k-1 [ k := k - 1 ] nicely **maintains the truth** of k at least 1 [ k >= 1 ], so upon completion, we know two things, that the guard is false, so k is no longer at least 2, so k is less than 2 [ k < 2 ], and furthermore k is at least 1 [ k >= 1 ].
 Which, has only one solution, k equal 1 [ k = 1 ].
 So using the **techniques of invariance**, we have proved the simple fact that our game terminates with one pebble in the urn.
 So we are indeed entitled to talk about **the final pebble**.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=15m51s)

----

-//

-My comment:

-After the repeatable statement, subtracting 1 from both sides: k ≥ 1

-Again, our rule for the repetition, at termination we assert the invariant and the negation of the guard:

-k ≥ 1 ∧ ¬(k ≥ 2)

-= { }

-k ≥ 1 ∧ k < 2

-= { }

-k = 1

-Note that the precondition for the repeatable statement is written above the statement instead of to the left of the statement.

-//

----

 Let now return to the original question, and that is, given the initial contents of the urn, what can we say about the color of the final pebble.
 Well, this is clearly the moment to take the **colors into account**.
 So it is no longer sufficient to characterize the initial contents of the urn by the total number of pebbles, obviously we must know the number of black pebbles and the number of white pebbles, so what we used to call capital k, the initial number, we will now call capital b plus capital w, for the initial numbers of blacks and whites.
 And there we are, little b and little w represent the number of black pebbles currently in the urn and the number of white pebbles currently in the urn.

 ![p1.4](p1.4.png)

----

-//

-My comment: in the above if b >= 2 and w >= 2 then all three guards are true.
-Consider the case that b = 2 and w = 2.
-Does this imply that the order in which the guards appear changes its semantics?
-Otherwise, if we assume the guards are all evaluated simultaneously, then all statements could be executed simultaneously, and that makes no sense to me.
-The guards represent what one can infer about the contents of the urn before you took out the two pebbles and looked at them.
-The color of the two pebbles you took out and the rules of the game tell you how the state of the urn should be updated, this is modeled by the associated statement of the guard.
-On each iteration of the loop, the guard which is true is based on the **physical act** of looking at the color of the two pebbles you took out of the urn, in this way, only one guard’s statement is executed.

-The **guards represent** what we know must be true based on the two pebbles we just removed from the urn.
-So if you took out a mixed set, you can say for sure that before you took those two pebbles out there was at least 1 black and at least 1 white pebble in the urn, but you cannot say for sure that there were at least two blacks in the urn, it may be the case, but you cannot say for sure.
-Similarly in that case you can’t say for sure that there were at least two whites in the urn.
-In this way only one guard can hold per move.

-I am a bit confused as to why the pictures are inside **curly braces**.
-Are these curly braces in any way related to the curly braces used for preconditions and postconditions?

-On the position of **semicolons**.
-When you want to append an additional statement on the next line the semicolon is the first character on the new line.
-When you want to append a new statement on the same line already containing a statement, then the semicolon precedes the newly appended statement.

-//

----

 The first line of this little program represents the initialization, the initial filling of the urn, now remember our move, our move required at least 2 pebbles in the urn, you took them out, and looked at the colors.
 Now they could have different color, there could be a white one and a black one, when is that a **possible outcome**?
 Well then **initially** there was at least a white and a black one in the urn, so the condition under which we could pick up a mixed set, a white one and a black one, is that w is at least 1 and b is at least 1.
 Well that is the guard of the first **alternative**, you see, little w at least 1 and little b at least 1, arrow, there I have **sketched** as a reminder between braces the rule of the game, and that says that when you take out a white one and a black one, a white one is returned.
 And then the assignment statement b becomes b minus 1, we see the **net effect** of that move, the number of black pebbles is decreased by 1, the number of white pebbles is **unchanged**.